Itgotworse26/Pewlett-Hackard-Analysis/README.md

 * 78 assistant engineers
 * 77 technique leaders

+The role with the most amount of eligible mentees is senior staff.
+The role with the least amount of eligible mentees is the technique leader.

 ## Summary
 Just from looking at this breakdown, a one-on-one mentorship program would be impratical due to the massive size gap between retiring staff and employees eligible for mentorship.
+Just by looking at the role of senior engineer; there are only 169 eligible senior engineers who would have to replace 29414 senior engineers.